'Incredibly embarrassing': BNZ customers hit by second major outage in three days

 Frustrated BNZ customers tonight are again experiencing payment issues after the company suffered its second major outage in just days.

-In a post on social media, BNZ said it's "aware" that customers are currently unable to transact using BNZ credit cards.
+In a post on social media, BNZ said it's "aware" customers cannot use BNZ credit cards or payWave.

 "Online banking balances and transactions are also not currently showing for credit cards.